David Zolkwer: 2000 - 2010

 In 2002 he was Project Director & Artistic Director for the ceremonies of the Manchester 2002 Commonwealth Games.
-He personally directed the Opening Ceremony which was attended by Her Majesty the Queen in her Golden Jubilee year.
+He personally directed the Opening Ceremony, which was attended by Her Majesty the Queen in her Golden Jubilee year.
+(Manchester 2002 was the first Commonwealth Games for which Zolkwer led the teams delivering the Opening and Closing Ceremonies.
+He has since become the only practiioitioner in the world to direct ceremonies for 4 Commonwealth Games).
 The success of the Manchester Commonwealth Games and the ceremonies were seen by many as a major statement of UK confidence and capability that paved the way for London's successful bid to host the 2012 Olympic Games.

-In 2004 Zolkwer was Project Director and one of the lead Creative Directors for the ceremonies of the 2004 Olympic Games in Athens.
-He was the only non-Greek member of the core creative team led by Dimitris Papaioanou.
+In 2004 Zolkwer was one of the lead Creative Directors and overall Project Director for the ceremonies of the 2004 Olympic Games in Athens.
+He was the only non-Greek member of the core creative team led by Dimitris Papaioanou.The Opening Ceremony in particular is still regarded as one of the most beautiful and technologically innovative ceremonies ever created.

 In 2005 Zolkwer directed the launch of the Melbourne 2006 Queen's Baton Relay from Buckingham Palace.

-In 2006 he served as Executive Director supporting the team producing the ceremonies of the Melbourne 2006 Commonwealth Games.
+In 2006 he served as Executive Creative Director supporting the team producing the ceremonies of the Melbourne 2006 Commonwealth Games.

-Also in 2006 he directed 'Falklands 25', a commemorative event broadcast live from Horse Guards Parade, London and the Falkland Islands to mark the 25th anniversary of the end of the Falklands Conflict.
+Also in 2006 he was the Artistic Director of 'Falklands 25', a commemorative event broadcast live from Horse Guards Parade, London and the Falkland Islands to mark the 25th anniversary of the end of the Falklands Conflict.

-Over 2007/08 Zolkwer served as Creative Consultant and led a small team from Jack Morton Worldwide providing technical, production and operations consultancy to the Beijing Organizing Committee for the Olympic Games for the 2008 Summer Games in Beijing and Artistic Director Zhang Yimou who he also supported during the extended creative bid process for the Beijing Ceremonies (as did US movie director Steven Spielberg).
+Over 2007/08 Zolkwer served as Creative Consultant and led a small team from Jack Morton Worldwide providing technical, production and operations consultancy to the Beijing Organizing Committee for the Olympic Games for the 2008 Summer Games in Beijing and famed film director and Olympics Artistic Director Zhang Yimou who he also supported during the extended creative bid process for the Beijing Ceremonies.

-In 2008 Zolkwer was Project Director & Creative Director for the Team GB and Paralympic GB Team Homecoming – an event staged in Trafalgar Square, London, to celebrate the achievements of the British teams in Beijing.
+In 2008 Zolkwer was Project Director & Creative Director for the Team GB and Paralympic GB Team Homecoming – a celebratory event staged in Trafalgar Square, London, to celebrate the achievements of the British teams in Beijing.

 In 2009 Zolkwer directed the launch of the Delhi 2010 Queen's Baton Relay from Buckingham Palace.
 Also in 2009, he was the Artistic Director for the Ceremonies of the 2009 FIFA Confederations Cup in South Africa.